Draft Meeting Minutes for September 10, 2021

 A. Prepmac Lawsuit Status

-Attorney Pires, Chair Kish, and District Manager Teague met in a confidential, closed door session with Prepmac.
-It was determined that the district does not have to respond to the findings until 30 days after the settlement.
-There may need to be other closed door sessions for negotiation.
+Attorney Pires, Chair Kish, and District Manager Teague met with Prepmac and their attorney regarding the lawsuit Prepmac filed.
+It was agreed that the district does not have to respond to the filings at this time.
+There may need to be other closed sessions with the Board to discuss the lawsuit.

 TWELFTH ORDER OF BUSINESS Old Business